 July 17, 1961 – National Baseball Hall of Fame center fielder Ty Cobb passed away at the age of 74 in Atlanta, Ga.
 During his career, he played for the Detroit Tigers and Philadelphia Athletics and managed the Tigers from 1921 to 1926.
 He was inducted into the Hall of Fame in 1936.

-July 17, 1965 - Alabama author James Saxon Childers died in Atlanta, Ga.
+July 17, 1965 - Alabama author James Saxon Childers, a native of Birmingham, died in Atlanta, Ga.

 July 17, 1968 – A revolution occurred in Iraq when Abdul Rahman Arif was overthrown and the Ba'ath Party was installed as the governing power in Iraq with Ahmed Hassan al-Bakr as the new Iraqi President.